 - Burritos- are always best with some black beans!

-- Add an egg- serve black beans with a fried egg on top for a supper protein pack meal.
+- Add an egg- serve black beans with a fried egg on top for a super protein pack meal.

 Recipe